commaai/eon-neos/README.md

 Updates
 ------

 When openpilot requires a NEOS update, you won't have to do anything.
-NEOS update download in the background auotmatically, just like normal openpilot updates.
+NEOS updates download in the background auotmatically, just like normal openpilot updates.
 This repo is for restoring or recovering your device.

 Restoring on macOS & Linux
 ------